mhgulay/TestiniumCaseStudy/README.md

 # TestiniumCaseStudy

-Please add Trello token and value on the configuration.properties
+Please add the Trello key and token on the configuration.properties